mary-ts/Mobile-App-Proj/README.md

 # Mobile-App-Proj

 We do be making a D&D app
+Could generaly be sort of like tinder, with stuff like location and whether you're a dm/player. lol d&d tinder

 --Potential features--
-1) Map feature to find local game shops and home games
+1) Map feature to find local game shops and home games (also maybe for finding venues?)
 2) Friends list
-3) Section for note taking and keeping
+3) Section for note taking and keeping (option to send things to the dm?)
-4) Character sheet??
+4) Character sheet?? (maybe, would be a lot of importing all of d&d's info)
-5) Calendar for arranging sessions
+5) Calendar for arranging sessions (shows everyones schedules, best to find a day to organise it)
+6) Messaging feature; creating groupchats, etc